Flow matching for reaction pathway generation: Results

-TS-GEN achieves a mean RMSD of $0.004\ \rm{\mathring{A}}$ between generated and true TS structures on the test reactions of Transition1x, improved upon the previous state-of-the-art ($0.103\ \rm{\mathring{A}}$~\cite{duan2025optimal}) by 2 orders of magnitude.
-Similarly, TS-GEN reduces the mean error of barrier height estimation from the state-of-the-art value of $2.864\ {\rm kcal/mol}$ to $1.019\ {\rm kcal/mol}$~\cite{duan2025optimal}, highlighting the excellent accuracy of TS-GEN across all test reactions regardless of their level of complexity (Table~\ref{tab:err-stats}).
-In chemical reactions, a difference of one order of magnitude in reaction rate is often used as the characterization of chemical accuracy, which translates to $1.58\ {\rm kcal/mol}$ in barrier height error assuming a reaction temperature of $70\ ^{\circ}{\rm C}$~\cite{fu2022meta,bremond2022tackling}.
-With this definition, over 87\% of TS from TS-GEN have high chemical accuracy, whereas the number is only 63\% for state-of-the-art by React-OT and 71\% for React-OT with pretraining~\cite{duan2025optimal}.
+MolGEN achieves a mean root mean square deviation (RMSD) of approximately $0.106\ \rm \mathring{A}$ between the generated and reference TS structures on the Transition1x test set, halving the error of diffusion models and matching the error of the double-ended flow matching model~\cite{duan2025optimal} (Table~\ref{tab:errors}).
+The mean barrier height error produced by MolGEN is about $3.285 \rm\ kcal/mol$, also halving that of diffusion models and comparable to that of the double-ended flow matching model ($3.608\ \rm kcal/mol$).
+In chemical reactions, a difference of one order of magnitude in reaction rate is often used as the characterization of chemical accuracy, which translates to $1.58\ \rm kcal/mol$ in barrier height error assuming a reaction temperature of $70\ ^\circ\rm C$.
+By this standard, over $54\%$ of TS from MolGEN have high chemical accuracy relative to the reference data, on par with that of the state-of-the-art of the double-ended flow matching model ($57\%$).

-Moreover, we find great transferability of TS-GEN on out-of-distribution reactions, which gives similar performance on a test set of 1,000 reactions randomly drawn from the bigger RGD1-CHNO database (with 176,992 reactions calculated with DFT (B3LYP-D3/TZVP))~\cite{zhao2023comprehensive}.
-Compared with Transition1x, RGD1-CHNO covers more diverse bond rearrangements during chemical reactions (see Figure~\ref{fig:databases}).
-Even though the model was only trained on Transition1x data, the error on the RGD1-CHNO test set turned out even smaller (chemical accuracy 99.6\%).
-We speculate that this is because the chemical reactions in RGD1-CHNO database are more realistic, thus conforming more to the underlying distribution of the TS, as the RGD1-CHNO database was built via a generic graph-based enumeration (see Supplementary Figure S3 for further details).
-Table~\ref{tab:err-stats} lists a performance comparison between more models.

-TS-GEN learns an optimal path between the Gaussian prior and the TS.
-Thus, it necessarily only takes 2 ODE steps during inference.
-Both the RMSD and $\Delta E_{\rm TS}$ reach roughly the same level using either 2 ODE steps, corresponding to an inference time of $0.06\ {\rm s}$, or 50 ODE steps (see Table~\ref{tab:err-stats} for details).
+MolGEN is capable of identifying alternative TS configurations beyond those present in the reference dataset.
+To quantify this capability, we performed quantum chemical validation on the predicted configurations, using saddle point optimization.
+The ratio of valid TS, those with a single imaginary vibration frequency, exceeds $87\%$, notably higher than the ratio achieving chemical accuracy.
+Moreover, over $7\%$ of the TS configurations have energies lower than their corresponding reference TS by more than $0.1\ \rm kcal/mol$.